Home » Hawaii Travel Tips » Best Things to Do » 33 Things to do in Haleiwa, Oahu

 Exploring the food truck scene is one of the top North Shore things to do.

-Tip: Try to head here earlier than lunch time.
-It takes awhile for them to cook your shrimp and when the lunch line gets long, it can take close to an hour.
+Tip: Try to head here earlier than lunchtime.
+It takes a while for them to cook your shrimp and when the lunch line gets long, it can take close to an hour.
 Don’t come here starving (or at least bring a snack to eat while you wait.)

-10. Go Diving
+10. Go Scuba Diving

 Scuba diving is another popular Oahu activity and Haleiwa is a great place to do it.

 There are several places to rent diving equipment.
 Hawaii Eco Divers is a great option.
-Not only do they offer dive training (perfect for newbies), but they have guided Haleiwa tours where you can explore lava tubes, caves, caverns, and tons of sea life.
+Not only do they offer dive training (perfect for newbies), but they also have guided Haleiwa tours where you can explore lava tubes, caves, caverns, and tons of sea life.

 They also offer night dives featuring nocturnal creatures you’d never see during a day dive.